 All data distributions have a spread of values.
 Extreme values can occur, but they have lower probabilities.
 If your sample size is large enough, you’re bound to obtain unusual values.
 In a normal distribution, approximately 1 in 340 observations will be at least three standard deviations away from the mean.
 However, random chance might include extreme values in smaller datasets!
 In other words, the process or population you’re studying might produce weird values naturally.
 There’s nothing wrong with these data points.
 They’re unusual, but they are a normal part of the data distribution.

 Example of Natural Variation Causing an Outlier

 For example, I fit a model that uses historical U.S. Presidential approval ratings to predict how later historians would ultimately rank each President.
 It turns out a President’s lowest approval rating predicts the historian ranks.
-However, one data point severally affects the model.
+However, one data point severely affects the model.
 President Truman doesn’t fit the model.
-He had an abysmal lowest approval rating of 22%, but later historians give him a relatively good rank of #6.
+He had an abysmal lowest approval rating of 22%, but later historians gave him a relatively good rank of #6.
 If I remove that single observation, the R-squared increases by over 30 percentage points!